-During the last 2 years of decluttering my Christmas decorations I have picked up some simple tips.
+During the last 2 years of decluttering my Christmas decorations, I have picked up some simple tips.
 Anyone can simplify their stuff it just takes some time and effort.

 When I was younger I kept everything!
-I would keep little scrapes of paper and tickets.
+I would keep little scraps of paper and tickets.
 Keeping every card that was ever given to me!
 I totally understand how Christmas decorations can be sentimental, but I also don’t want to store 5 bins of decor that I only use once a year.

 Here are five simple ways to cut down on your Christmas decor before it takes over your entire storage area.

-DID YOU USE IT LAST YEAR?
+DID YOU USE THE CHRISTMAS DECOR LAST YEAR?

 I know if I don’t use something two years in a row I am probably never going to use it again.
 If this is a sentimental item I might take a picture of it or I might see if a relative wants it.

 DECIDE ON HOW MANY BINS

 As the bin was filling up I started to set aside anything that had no meaning or I felt served no purpose.
 Surprising myself I was able to get everything into one large bin.
-The lid barely fit on, but that is besides the point.
+The lid barely fits on, but that is beside the point.

 When I unpacked my decorations this year I knew anything faded was going.
 When I saw the old Christmas towels come out, it was an easy decision.
 Plus I already have enough kitchen towels I don’t need Christmas ones for once a year.

 THINK ABOUT THE FUTURE